Prolonging assembly through dissociation:A self assembly paradigm in microtubules: Abstract

 \section{Abstract}

-We study a model of microtubule assembly/disassembly in which GTP bound to tubulins within the microtubule undergoes stochastic hydrolysis.
+We study a one-dimensional model of microtubule assembly/disassembly in which GTP bound to tubulins within the microtubule undergoes stochastic hydrolysis.
 In contrast to models that only consider a cap of GTP-bound tubulin, stochastic hydrolysis allows GTP-bound tubulin remnants to exist within the microtubule.
-We find that these buried GTP remnants enable an alternative rescue mechanism, and enhances fluctuations of filament lengths.
-Our results also show that in the presence of remnants microtubule dynamics can be regulated by changing the depolymerisation rate.
+We find that these buried GTP remnants enable an alternative mechanism of recovery from shrinkage, and enhances fluctuations of filament lengths.
+Under conditions for which this alternative mechanism dominates, an increasing depolymerization rate leads to a decrease in dissociation rate and thus a net increase in assembly.

 Microtubules are semiflexible polymers that serve as structural components inside the eukaryotic cell and are involved in many cellular processes such as mitosis, cytokinesis and vesicular transport \cite{review1,review2,review3}.
-In order to perform these functions, microtubules (MTs) continually rearrange through a process known as dynamic instability (DI), in which they switch from a phase of slow elongation to rapid shortening (catastrophe), and from rapid shortening to growth (rescue)\cite{review1}.
-Despite extensive experimental efforts over several decades, it has not been possible to discriminate between models that have been proposed to explain DI \cite{leibler,hill,stukalin,vanburen,chakraborty}.
-In this letter, we study a minimal model of DI that involves stochastic hydrolysis (SH), a mechanism that has received relatively little attention compared to interfacial hydrolysis (IH) that forms the basis of cap models\cite{leibler}.
-With recent advances in experimental techniques\cite{perez,gardner}, it has become possible to quantify MT dynamics at nano-scale and, thereby, provide more stringent tests of models.
-We make predictions that clearly distinguish between SH and IH mechanisms, and experimental tests of these predictions should clarify the nature of hydrolysis in MT dynamics.
+In order to perform these functions, microtubules (MTs) continually rearrange through a process known as dynamic instability (DI), in which they switch from a phase of slow elongation to rapid shortening ( catastrophe), and from rapid shortening to growth (rescue)\cite{review1}.
+The basic self-assembly mechanism underlying DI, assembly mediated by nucleotide phosphate activity, is omnipresent in biological systems.
+In this paper we study a minimal non-equilibrium model of DI that shows enhanced assembly with increasing depolymerisation rate.
+This provides a new paradigm of self-assembly, which can occur only in non-equilibrium systems, and in the context of DI, could explain some puzzling results about the influence of proteins on MT assembly\cite{cassimeris}.

-MTs are formed by assembly of $\alpha-\beta$ tubulin dimers, which are polar and impart polarity to MTs.
-MTs grow mainly from the end that has exposed $\beta$ tubulin, and are composed of (typically) 13 linear protofilaments.\cite{review1}